rosscouldrey/rosscouldrey.github.io/_posts/2022-12-19-vCore Pooling.md

 1. You buy blocks in predetermined quantities (of which there are currently 5,and they are multiples of 8), but they all accumulate in the storage box awaiting use.
 2. You can construct towers of predefined sizes based on the blocks you have available in your storage box.
 Currently there are 5 tower sizes available also in multiples of 8.
-3. When you destory towers, the blocks simply go back into the storage box for reuse in another tower later.
+3. When you destroy towers, the blocks simply go back into the storage box for reuse in another tower later.

 So how does that map to PowerBI Premium Capacities?
 I hope you can see it already....

-vCores can be thought of as the bulding blocks.
+vCores can be thought of as the building blocks.
-The vCore pool is simply a storage bin that holds blocks you have purchased but are not currently in use in any tower constuction.
+The vCore pool is simply a storage bin that holds blocks you have purchased but are not currently in use in any tower construction.
 And the towers, they represent the Premium Capacities (available in 5 sizes).

 Simple right?